 Suspect dengue fever if patients who live in or have traveled to endemic areas if they have typical symptoms; diagnose using serologic tests, antigen tests, or PCR of blood.

-Dengue hemorrhagic fever with dengue shock syndrome is a variant presentation that occurs primarily in children < 10 years living in areas where dengue is endemic.
-Dengue hemorrhagic fever frequently requires prior infection with the dengue virus.
+Dengue hemorrhagic fever is a variant presentation that occurs primarily in children < 10 years living in areas where dengue is endemic.
+Dengue hemorrhagic fever, which may also be called Philippine, Thai, or Southeast Asian hemorrhagic fever, frequently requires prior infection with the dengue virus.

 Dengue hemorrhagic fever often begins with abrupt fever and headache and is initially indistinguishable from classic dengue.
 Warning signs that predict possible progression to severe dengue include

-Shock and increasing illness may develop rapidly 2 to 6 days after onset.
+Circulatory collapse and multiorgan failure, called dengue shock syndrome, may develop rapidly 2 to 6 days after onset.

 Bleeding tendencies manifest as follows: